spandana-builds/DigitalGarden-ChromeExtension/README.md

-# 🌿 Hasiru Haadi – Digital Garden Dashboard
+#  Hasiru Haadi – Digital Garden Dashboard

-A calming, nature-inspired Chrome new tab extension that helps you stay focused, organized, and at peace.
+A nature-inspired productivity dashboard that transforms your browser’s new tab into a peaceful digital workspace for focus, organization, and mindful productivity.
 Built with vanilla HTML, CSS, and JavaScript — no frameworks.

 > _Hasiru Haadi_ means "green path" in Kannada.

 ---

-## ✨ Features
+##  Features

 - 🕰 **Live clock, date & dynamic greeting**
 - 💬 **Daily nature-inspired quote**